liuzhaoguo/FreeROI/doc/user_manual/toolkit.rst

    could be used for defining ROIs with regular shape.

 #.
 Binarization
    An image could be binarized with this tool.
+A threshold should be given, the voxel, which value is not less than threshold, would be assigned as 1, otherwise, assigned as 0.

 #.
-Image Dilation
+Erosion
+   Erosion is one of two fundamental operations (the other being dilation) in morohological processing from which all other morphological operations are based.
+The operation could be used to reduce the extent of foreground in the image.

 #.
-Image Erosion
+Dilation
+   The effect of dilation is opposite to that of erosion.
+It would enlarge the extent of foreground of the image.

+#.
+Opening
+   As the combination of *erosion* and *dilation*, the opening operation is usually used as a basic workhorse of morphological noise removal.
+Opening removes small objects from the foreground of an image, placing them in the background.

 Image Segmentation
 ------------------